AI Tool Picks

 Again, the goal is not to list every Python opinion.
 The goal is to preserve the local shape of the project.

-This is the kind of .cursorrules file I would start with for a small Next.js blog or SaaS project.
+This is the kind of .cursor/rules/ setup I would start with for a small Next.js blog or SaaS project.
 I would edit it after the first few real features.

 - Next.js App Router with TypeScript.